 You could expand the conversation even further depending on the answers to these questions.
-Still, in most cases, the information you'll learn right here will give you some very strong indicators as to whether or not you’re dealing with a competent real estate accountant.
+Still, in most cases, the information you’ll learn right here will give you some very strong indicators as to whether or not you’re dealing with a competent real estate accountant.

 The Devil is in the Details

 I cannot emphasize this enough.
 If you’re running a business that is even remotely complicated, it is very important that you’re working with an accountant who pays attention to the details.

 Most accountants (at least, most of the ones I’ve met) aren’t necessarily the most “charming” or “colorful” personalities you’ll ever meet.
 If you’re interviewing an accountant who isn’t coming across as a natural-born salesperson, this isn’t a bad thing (in fact – if anything, I’d say this a good sign).
 When it comes to the core competencies of an accountant (i.e. – the person who will be doing the actual work for your business), personality is NOT a vital component of doing the job well; it's just a bonus.

 As human beings, most of us will naturally gravitate towards the people we “like”, but remember – we want to find the person who is best equipped (with the right experience and know-how) to serve this aspect of your business.
 This doesn’t mean they need to be charming.
 Your goal with this interview is to uncover the facts, not the fluff.
 At the end of the day, an accountant’s skills and attention-to-detail has very little to do with their personality – so make sure you’re looking for the person who come across as the best qualified.
 All else is secondary.